Japan TEFL Internship

 • What will I need to organise?

-Before you travel, there are a few things you need to sort.
-Keep things easy for yourself and don’t leave them ‘til the last minute!
+Before you begin TEFL jobs Japan, there are a few things you need to sort.
+Keep things simple and avoid leaving them to the last minute.

-• International Flights: You’ll need to book your flight to Japan but it’s best to wait until your placement details are confirmed, so you can fly to the right location!
+• International flights: Book your flight to Japan once your placement details are confirmed, so you can fly to the right location.

-• Visa: The visa type you apply for will depend on whether you’re placed in a public or private school, but our Internship partners will help you with your application.
+• Visa: The visa type you apply for will depend on whether you’re placed in a public or private school, but our internship partners will guide you through the process.

-• Police check: You must carry a clean police check, please consult your national police department (costs may vary).
+• Police check: Anyone looking for TEFL internships Japan must carry a clean police check; please consult your national police department (costs may vary).

-• Budget: You’ll be on a generous living allowance – for basic needs you’ll be fine on around US$20 per day for food, transport, and laundry costs.
+• Budget: You’ll be on a generous salary – for basic daily needs, you’ll be fine on around US$20 per day for food, transport, and laundry costs.

-• Travel/Medical insurance: Make sure you don’t forget to arrange this before you travel!
-Travel insurance can be complicated, and you want to try and ensure it covers you for medical care as well, so click here for some great advice from the FCO.
+• Travel/medical insurance: Arrange this before you travel.
+Travel insurance can be complex, and you should ensure it covers medical care as well, so click here for advice from the FCO.

 Inclusions